Financial Assistance

 Unable to work due to pregnancy

-Up to $368.01 (before tax) per week, technically through jobseeker support but without employment obligations
+For expectants in a relationship, up to $380.24 per week (before tax), technically through jobseeker support but without employment obligations

-Rate determined by household income (cut off point of $1088 per week)
+Rate determined by household income (cut off point of $1117 per week, or $957 per week for sole parents)

 Only available from 27 weeks pregnant, unless there are pregnancy complications which require stopping work earlier